wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         - Maintenance plans should include routine monthly patches for any available security and maintenance releases.

         - Open source (MIT license) for all custom code: the codebase may be available as public repositories, do not include credentials within the codebase.
+        -
+    -   Pantheon Hosting

+        - Drupal sites should be hosted in Pantheon under the WRI account.

+        - Pantheon upstream should be used for Drupal Core.

 -   Preferences